JayBains/squash/README.md

-# PONG
+# SQUASH

-    This is my version of Pong written in HTML, SCSS and TS.
+    This is my version of single-player squash written in HTML, SCSS and TS.

-    A simple, single player game that can work on mobile and PC.
+## Responsiveness

+- [ ] Phone compatability

 ## HTML/CSS